 The GMSP Doctoral Fellowship brings Ph.D. candidates pursuing independent, self-directed research on economic and social problems affecting low-income Americans to both our NYC and California offices.
+There is also the possibility of being placed in the DC office.
 Fellows receive a $5,000 stipend, work on their doctoral dissertation, and have the opportunity to receive feedback on their dissertation content and methodology.

 2018 Gueron Doctoral Fellows